freepats/freepats-tools/README.md

 ## Limitations

-This software is in development and currently supports a small set of features.
+* Has only been tested on Linux.

 * Only SFZ to SF2 conversion is available.
 The opposite conversion from SF2 to SFZ is not done yet.
 Other formats are missing.

 * Supports a minimal subset of SFZ opcodes.

+This software supports a small set of features, and is only useful to convert very simple sound fonts, please note that on most cases the resulting file will require manual editing.

 ## License